 Dr Linda Yueh was appointed a Director and Chairperson on 4 January 2019 and is also Chairperson of the Nomination Committee.
-Dr Yueh is a non-executive director of Rentokil Initial plc, a constituent of the FTSE 100, where she is a member of the audit, remuneration and nomination committees.
-She is also a non-executive director of Fidelity China Special Situations plc, a constituent of the FTSE 250, where she is a member of the management engagement, remuneration and nomination committees.
-Dr Yueh is the chair of The Royal Commonwealth Society as well as a trustee of Malaria No More UK and the Coutts Foundation, where she is the chair of the finance and investment sub-committee.
-She was a non-executive director of the following FTSE companies: Baillie Gifford's flagship Scottish Mortgage Investment Trust PLC and JPMorgan Asian Investment Trust plc.
+Dr Yueh is a non-executive director of Rentokil Initial PLC, a constituent of the FTSE 100, where she is a member of the audit, remuneration and nomination committees.
+She is also a non-executive director of Fidelity China Special Situations PLC, a constituent of the FTSE 250, where she is a member of the management engagement, audit, and nomination and remuneration committees.
+Dr Yueh is the chair of The Royal Commonwealth Society as well as a trustee of Malaria No More UK and the Coutts Foundation, where she is the chair of the audit, finance and investment committee.
+She was a nonexecutive director of the following FTSE companies: Baillie Gifford's flagship Scottish Mortgage Investment Trust PLC and JPMorgan Asian Investment Trust PLC.
 Dr Yueh is a fellow in economics at St Edmund Hall, University of Oxford and adjunct professor of economics at London Business School.
-She is also visiting professor at LSE IDEAS and was visiting professor of economics at Peking University.
+She is also visiting professor at the LSE and was visiting professor of economics at Peking University.
+Dr Yueh is an Adviser to the UK Board of Trade and member of the Independent Review Panel on Ring-fencing and Proprietary Trading for the UK government.